muan/hello-world/README.md

 It's hard to get started when you're not sure about what to do, so here are some suggestions:

-- Try adding a file with your username in the title.
+- Try adding a file in the `humans` directory with your username in the file title.
 For example, my username is **muan**, so I'd create a file named `muan.html`, like [this](https://github.com/muan/hello-world/commit/a25ce6ab6d71fa3e7311e90538eee3f797b29aec).
 It can be any type of files you want, may it be `muan.md`, `muan.txt`, or just `muan`.

 - Add your username to `human.txt`.